andreasduerloo/Advent_of_Code_2020/day_07/readme.md

 	return count
 }
 ```
-Going back to my initial two ideas, it seems my current approach is far simpler than setting up a Union-Find data structure, while essentially doing the same thing, additionally, a weighted, directional graph would have been overkill for the second star.
+Going back to my initial two ideas, it seems my current approach is far simpler than setting up a Union-Find data structure, while essentially doing the same thing.
+Additionally, a weighted, directional graph would have been overkill for the second star.
 Sometimes less really is more.
 Nevertheless, it might be a good exercise that I can come back to.